Debunking the 8 Misconceptions of Gasification

 Busted: Gasification of biomass and municipal solid waste does not require the larger gasifiers that are used in industrial applications.
 And, newer technologies have gone far beyond the smaller “hobby-sized” units.
 There are a wide range of choices available.

-Many interested in biomass and MSW gasification want a gasifier that is just big enough to handle the MSW of a particular city.i
+Many interested in biomass and MSW gasification want a gasifier that is just big enough to handle the MSW of a particular city.

-Aries Clean Energy custom gasifiers can process as little as 30 tons/day or more than 100 tons/day of material.
-This allows for localized and customized needs to enhance efficiency.
+Oceania Clean Energy Solutions custom suite of gasifiers can process as little as 20 tons/day or more than 150 tons/day of material.
+This allows for localized and customized needs to enhance efficiency of the system.

 Myth #4: Too similar to incineration